carynJohansen/old2/CV.md

 *	Ph.D.
 Plant Biology, University of Illinois at Urbana-Champaign	- __2012__
 Advisor: Dr. Andrew Leakey
 *	Frontiers and Techniques in Plant Science- Cold Spring Harbor Laboratory - __2010__
 *	B.S.
-Integrative Biology Minor: Chemistry, University of Illinois at Urbana-Champaign - __2007__
+Integrative Biology, Minor: Chemistry, University of Illinois at Urbana-Champaign - __2007__

 ### Grants and Awards
 *	PI: NSF- Postdoctoral Fellowships in Biology- Develop a systems level model of resource allocation and partitioning in *Brassica rapa* to predict growth across multiple genotypes and environments.
 Plant Genome Research Program ($216,000) - __2014-17__